fhussonnois/kafkastreams-cep/README.md

 ## How to match an event from a specific topic ?

-The KafkaStreams allow you to consume from multiple input topics.
+Kafka Streams allow you to consume from multiple input topics.

 While defining a new stage you can specify the topic name on which the pattern should be applied :
  ```java